1.4 Youth policy decision-making

 - and several other technical departments and units,

-Sections managed by the Deputies:
+Sections managed by the Directors-General:

 I. Economic and Legislative Section – takes care of financial management or financing of regional education and directly managed organisations, with educational and other legislation, legal and administrative matters (including executive service for the Minister of Education) and awarding public contracts, as well as for the property of the Ministry.

 II.
-Section for Education and Youth – includes that part of educational system, which is administered mainly regionally, which means by the regions and municipalities.
+Section for Education and Youth – includes that part of the educational system, which is administered mainly regionally, which means by the regions and municipalities.
 It contains units focused on a conception of the educational system except for higher education field, the operation of the school's register, educational content (programmes and standards) of schools from nursery to tertiary professional schools, individual, institutional and preventive education and further education of adults, as well as pedagogical workers.
 (Since 1st of January 2020, two previous sections on Education and Youth and Sports were cancelled and this new section was created including the youth issues).